-Our opinion on the financial statements is unmodified
+1. Our opinion on the financial statements is unmodified

-We have audited the financial statements of Edinburgh Investment Trust Plc for the year ended 31 March 2015 set out on pages 37 to 56.
+We have audited the financial statements of The Edinburgh Investment Trust plc (the 'Company') for the year ended 31 March 2016 set out on pages 38 to 54.
 In our opinion the financial statements:

-- give a true and fair view of the state of the company's affairs as at 31 March 2015 and of its total return for the year then ended; - have been properly prepared in accordance with UK accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 March 2016 and of its profit for the year then ended; - have been properly prepared in accordance with UK accounting standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - have been prepared in accordance with the requirements of the Companies Act 2006.